PozzettiAndrea/ComfyUI-DepthAnythingV3/README.md

 We solved this by adding a new V2-style output node to PozzettiAndrea’s custom node, fixing both normalization and sky treatment.
 Now the depth maps behave exactly like standard ControlNet depth inputs — and the whole setup is finally ready to rock.

-Only for Models with Sky Segmentation like Mono or Metrix
+Recommended: Use Mono or Metric models with sky segmentation.

 ![V2 output Style for V3](assets/TBG_V2_Style.png)